-IV.
-CONCLUSION
+4. CONCLUSION

-Existing telepresence solutions are considered to be expensive for people living in rural areas.
-Most people living in rural areas, especially in emerging economies, are extremely poor and cannot afford the cost of service of a robotic telepresence.
-We have reduced the cost of mobile robotic telepresence solution for remote ward rounding using plastic mannequin and solar photovoltaic technology.
-The plastic mannequin-based telepresence utilizes two IP cameras with the ability to communicate over the Internet using Wi-Fi transceiver module available on a minicomputer.
+Mobile robotic telepresence is an expensive healthcare solution for people living in rural areas.
+Most rural dwellers in emerging economies are extremely poor and cannot afford the cost of service of a robotic telepresence.
+We have reduced the cost of engaging a robotic telepresence solution for rural medicare by using plastic mannequin and solar photovoltaic technology.
+The plastic mannequin-based telepresence utilizes two IP cameras with the ability to communicate over the Internet using Wi-Fi transceiver module available on a mini-computer.
 This successfully minimized the overall cost of the system.
 Also, the system was designed to operate on solar PV system to ensure availability of required electrical power at low cost.
 After a proper authentication process, a medical consultant based in any of the developed countries can easily log in to the web or mobile application platform and attend to patients in different parts of the developing countries where the mannequin robot is situated.
 The developed system allows other specialists/consultants to work seamlessly with the community health workers during routine ward rounding.
 Patients seems to be more comfortable with a real human figure during treatment rather than relating with a typical machine appearance.
 In clear departure from existing robotic telepresence systems, our solution gives a better impression of the physical presence of a medical personnel.
 Compared to existing telepresence robot, the plastic mannequin-based system is a cost-effective, energy-efficient, and eco-friendly solution that has an enormous potential to significantly increase the adoption of robotic telepresense in rural telemedicine.